Anca Heltne

+In October 2022, Heltne received a lifetime competition ban following a third doping violoation.

+Career

 She finished seventh at the 2005 Summer Universiade.
 She also competed at the 2007 World Championships and the 2008 Olympic Games without reaching the final round.
 She then finished eighth at the 2008 World Athletics Final and 2009 World Athletics Final, where the top eight athletes in the world are invited.

 She won the bronze medal at the 2009 European Indoor Championships. and the silver medal at the 2009 European Cup Winter Throwing.
 She won the shot put gold medal at the 2009 Jeux de la Francophonie.

 She set an outdoor personal best of 19.08 m at the 2009 Moscow World Challenge.
 Between 27 February 2010 and 31 March 2012 she was disqualified from competition for the use of a prohibited substance, stanozolol.
 After the birth of her child in 2011 and the expiry of her doping ban, she was back in competition in 2012 and was a finalist at the 2012 European Athletics Championships.